DailyStruggle/RTP/README.md

  * region-based design, supporting any number of rtp regions per world
  * per-world and per-region configuration and teleport permissions
  * adjustment of region and world settings by command or by config file
- * adjustment of all plugin messages
+ * adjustment of all plugin messages, except for utility logs

 ## Build Instructions
 This codebase was put together in Intellij IDEA.
 You can open the base directory as a project, trust the sources, and build as-is with maven.